carlos-afonso/measles/index.md

 # Visualizing the 2019 Measles Outbreak

-The goal of this webpage is to help inform the public about the current Measles Outbreak, by transforming the Measles raw data into helpful visualizations.
+Transforming raw data into visualizations that help understand the current Measles Outbreak.

 # New York City (NYC)

-New York City (NYC) provides excellent data about its current Measles Outbreak on its [NYC Health Measles webpage](https://www1.nyc.gov/site/doh/health/health-topics/measles.page){:target="&#95;blank" rel="noopener"}.
-Moreover, the data seems to be update regularly, at least once a week.
-So, the visualizations in this webpage will be updated accordingly.
+NYC provides raw data about the number of Measles Cases by Neighborhood, Age, and Date, on its [NYC Health Measles webpage](https://www1.nyc.gov/site/doh/health/health-topics/measles.page){:target="&#95;blank" rel="noopener"}.
+Here we visualize that data.

-Specifically, NYC provides tables with the number of measles cases by neighborhood, age and date.
-The next sections present the visualizations for this data.

 ## NYC Measles Cases by Neighborhood